shraddhabhandarkar3/Shell-Quest/README.md

 ▶️ [Watch the demo](https://youtu.be/lZ_g8NAmh7E?si=Flnpo3BxYagaefDW)

-Pick a theme.
-Apify scrapes the internet.
+Box stores your world.
+Apify builds it.
 A mystery appears in your terminal.
 You solve it with real bash.

 ---